Jasraj-Jassar/RSC_fromScratch/Initial_Planning_Docs/BotPlan.md

 Both the bots will have Esp32 which connects them to Server Running ROS (Underneath the table)

+Design the bots in such a way so the ball stays easy to steal, keeping matches exciting.
+Avoid claws or U-shaped grippers—they trap the ball and slow the action.

 The Server will have 3 processes parallel to each other

 1st Process: